HiltonRosenfeld/Yes_confluent/README_analytics_flink.md

 3. Select your active watsonx.data query engine—such as your Presto or Spark clusters.
 4. Confirm the association.

-## Step 5 — Option 2 - Create sinks to watsonx.data

-The materialized data will be exported to watsonx.data lakehouse for consumption by client applications.

-### 1: Provision and Prepare your IBM Cloud COS Bucket

-1. Create a dedicated bucket inside your IBM Cloud Object Storage instance.
-2. Generate HMAC Credentials for the service instance.
-Save the Access Key ID and Secret Access Key.
-3. Find your bucket endpoints by going to the Endpoints tab within your bucket configuration.
-4. Note down:
-    - Bucket Name
-    - Endpoint
-    - HMAC Credentials

-### 2: Configure the Confluent S3 Sink Connector

-1. Go to your Confluent Cloud Console
-2. Navigate to your cluster
-3. Select Connectors > Add Connector
-4. Search for and select the Amazon S3 Sink.
-5. Fill out the configuration fields using your IBM COS values:
-    - S3 Bucket Name: Your IBM COS Bucket Name
-    - Amazon S3 Details / Region: Set this to any dummy region, as the custom endpoint will override it.
-    - Authentication Type: Secret Key (using your IBM HMAC Access/Secret keys).
-    - Output Data Format: Parquet

 ---

 ## Querying the Analytics Tables